×

 Top Operating Systems and Editing Software for Voice Over - Voquent

-I will discuss the operating systems and software requirements for setting up a professional home recording studio for voice-over recording and post-production.
+We’ll be discussing the operating systems and software requirements for setting up a professional home recording studio for voice-over recording and post-production.

 Here is the list of just the ‘notable’ DAWs from the ever-trusty Wikipedia:

-There are also additional bits of software that go inside DAWs, called plug-ins, that can be useful.
 Izotope RX is the most relevant plug-in for voice-over and features an entire suite of noise reduction plug-ins.
-Other noise reductions/audio treatment options are available, but I will go into more detail for these later.
-Izotope doesn’t work with every single DAW, so it is worth considering this before you buy.
-First things first, though: to even use a DAW, you need a computer, and that computer needs to have an operating system.
-So which do you choose?
+Other noise reductions/audio treatment options are available, but we’ll go into more detail for these later.
+Note that Izotope doesn’t work with every single DAW, so it is worth considering this before you buy.

 Mac OS or Windows?

-There are, essentially, only two operating systems to realistically choose between Mac OS and Windows
+There are, essentially, only two operating systems to realistically choose between: Mac OS and Windows

 Mac OS or Windows for voice over?